ayoubboumezaid/AI_IMAGE_GENERATOR/README.md

 - **Customizable Prompts:** Tailor your image generation experience by entering your own prompts, opening up endless creative possibilities.
 - **Fast and Efficient:** With the Imagine AI API, image generation is lightning-fast and efficient, providing instant results.
 - **BLoC Architecture:** Implement the BLoC architecture pattern to effectively manage application state and business logic, ensuring scalability and maintainability.
+- **Save Images to Gallery:** Easily save generated images directly to your device's gallery for convenient access and sharing.

 ## Getting Started
 1. **Installation:**